niuware/niuware.github.io/home.md

 Your application has a path, the listener,... what is missing?
 Yep, the thing to display your stuff.
 The easiest way is just adding a file with the same name as your path and the framework will do the rest for you.
 For example:

 {% highlight html %}
-[my-cart.view.twig]
+[public/views/my-cart.view.twig]

 <h1>This is my cart</h1>

+...

 {% endhighlight %}

 <br />
 ## What to do now?

 You've just realized how easy is to create and start running your new web application, but the framework is not just this.
-You need to know the cool stuff like how easy is to accept and restrict HTTP requests from Controllers and API classes, define custom view names, reusing Controllers, add custom classes and functions as well as using Eloquent Model classes and the database migration and seeding feature.
+You need to know the cool stuff like how easy is to restrict HTTP requests from Controllers and API classes, define custom view names, recycling Controllers, add custom classes and functions as well as using Eloquent Model classes and database migration features.

 → Continue with the [Quick documentation]({%link quick-docs.md %})